 Getting Your Credit Report

-The federal government allows every consumer one free credit report each year.
+The federal government allows every consumer one free credit report each year, and you can get your children's credit reports as well.
 You can acquire this report through Annual Credit Report.
 You can also obtain it directly from one of the three credit agencies: Experian, Equifax and TransUnion.
 If you have already obtained your free yearly report you will be charged for any additional copies.